Posted by Heart Hugger on Aug 25, 2019 9:28:00 AM

 Encouraging words for patients and a supportive attitude can go miles, and it'll set the stage for how to help out once the surgery is over and the recovery process starts.

-Want to help your love one get information about recovering from cardiac surgery?
+Want to help your loved one get information about recovering from cardiac surgery?
 Contact Heart Hugger today!